specop0/arma_scripts/README.md

 * Curator unit sharing incl JIP/Respawn (from https://forums.bistudio.com/topic/166808-making-placed-units-be-editable-for-every-zeus/)
 * placed units are transfered to the server (later extendable to headless client)
 * currently serverID is determined in a bad way (with sleep 20)
-1. add functions via header-file in descriptions.ext
+1. add functions via header-file in description.ext

 ### suicide.sqf
 If conditions are met unit, vehicle or other attached object will trigger a explosion (with 3 possible sizes).